Shopping Cart

 • Participants will continue to be followed for 36 months, with additional imaging and clinical assessments along the way.

-Cell-therapy for Parkinson’s disease: a systematic review and meta-analysis 2023 – China
+Cell therapy for Parkinson’s disease: a systematic review & meta analysis 2023: China

 (you can read the full review here)